Monitoring Freshwater Improvement Actions

 What are we doing?E aha ana mātou?

-Monitoring the collective effect of these activities on freshwater health has not been standard practice in New Zealand – but it is now urgently required.
 Government regulations introduced in 2020 require action to be taken to improve freshwater where it is degraded, and task regional councils with monitoring both the mitigation actions and their freshwater outcomes.

 How can the research be used?
 Ka pēhea e whai take ai te rangahau?

-• This research will explore which monitoring technologies and network designs best facilitate a kaupapa Māori approach to detecting the effects of whenua-based mitigation actions on wai Māori.
+• The research explores which monitoring designs best facilitate a te ao Māori-framed approach to detecting the effects of whenua-based mitigation actions on wai Māori.

 Participation & engagement Te hunga i whai wāhi mai

-• Two case study catchments will participate in this research: the Pokaiwhenua catchment (a tributary to the Waikato River) and the Pelorus / Te Hoiere Catchment.
-The project will engage with the catchment community, including mana whenua, catchment groups, and regional council, to apply and test the tools and resources produced as part of this research in a real-life catchment management context.
+• Two case studies have been undertaken: the Pokaiwhenua catchment (a tributary to the Waikato River) and the Pelorus / Te Hoiere Catchment.
+In each case study, researchers engaged with the catchment’s community, including tangata whenua, catchment groups and regional council.

-• Case studies involving iwi and hapū will involve wānanga and hui led by tangata tiaki to keep tangata whenua informed and to share research findings.
+• The case studies involved hui led by tangata tiaki to keep tangata whenua informed and to disseminate outputs.

 Research team Te hunga i whai wāhi mai